stevenwhatever123/Will-Engine/README.md

 # Project Status

 This project is still work in progress in a slow pace.
 Planning to work on sky light(skybox) and skeletal animation next.

+Since I recently got a job, any progress in this project will stop and halt.
 # References

 These are some of the articles/paper that I have been referenced throughout the engine's development if you are curious: